 My first attempt at a Soufflé Cheesecake.
 The taste very closely resembled a regular lemon cheesecake, but the structure is amazingly fluffy and light!

 I like cheesecakes, but they often are so incredibly rich.
-After a couple of bites I’m already full, especially if served as a dessert.
-Therefore, this recipe of this crustless fluffy cheesecake peaked my interest.
-I
+After a couple of bites, I’m already full, especially if served as a dessert.
+Therefore, this recipe of this crustless fluffy cheesecake piqued my interest.

 - Pinch of salt

 - 1 packed tsp zest and 30ml / 2 tbsp fresh juice from 1 lemon